5 Mistakes To Avoid When Shopping for Annuities

 Let’s say Bill purchases a $1 million annuity with a 5% a month withdrawal benefit, or $5,000 a month.
-But if Bill ends up needing more than $5,000 in a certain month because an unexpected expense arises and he decides to withdraw $10,000, that affects all his future withdrawals.
+If Bill ends up needing more than $5,000 in a certain month because an unexpected expense arises and he decides to withdraw $10,000, which affects all his future withdrawals.

 Before purchasing an annuity, Mayer advises her clients to understand how much the contract provides and how much they will truly need in a given month so they don’t end up eroding their guaranteed withdrawal amount.

 “We [recommend] a Worst Case Scenario bucket.
 You have annuities, Social Security benefits, and a pension.
 If you need more money in a given month, have other buckets of money to go to.
 Have money outside of an annuity that you can access,” she says.